 One of the most popular and most scenic bicycle rides in Norway.
 Following the Rallarvegen, you cycle from the vast mountain plateau of Hardangervidda right down to Flåm and the Aurlandsfjord, or Voss.

-Stalheimskleiva is the name of the 1.5-kilometre long stretch of road that winds its way up the mountainside from the end of the Nærøydalen Valley to the top at Stalheim.
+Stalheimskleiva is the name of the 0.6-mile long stretch of road that winds its way up the mountainside from the end of the Nærøydalen Valley to the top at Stalheim.
 On its way to the top, the road winds its way up 13 sharp hairpin bends.

 The Norwegian Wild Salmon Centre